pikalab-unibo-students/ise-project-derrico-ay2122/README.md

 * [tensorflow_docs](https://github.com/tensorflow/docs)

 ## Usage
 The script has a number of parameters, which can be set from the command line.
-To see the list of options, run (the executable script is located in src):
+To see the list of options, run:
 ```
 $ main.py -h
 ```